What Medicare services can be provided under the Better Access initiative?

 How often do MPS run groups?

 MPS tries to host group programs throughout the year.
 The topics include anxiety, depression, relaxation & mindfulness meditation, parenting skills, men's Issues, mood management for children.
-In 2013 MPS will run more groups than usual to try compensate for the Governments reduction in Medicare's individual therapy sessions.

 If you would like to register for one of MPS therapy groups then please call our friendly reception staff on (08) 9433 6559 or alternately email us.
 Also if you have a group of friends who are interested in the same topic our psychologist would be happy to tailor a specific group for your needs.